DOI-USGS/volcano-avog2s/README.md

  `g2s_Extract_Xsec`  : program to resample the gridded atmosphere onto a 2-d cross-section
  `g2s_Extract_Grid`  : program to resample the gridded atmosphere onto a 3-d grid
 and the following scripts in `${INSTALLDIR}/ExternalData/Ap_Forecast/`
- `get_ApFC` : script that downloads the current space weather indicies from NOAA
+ `get_ApFC` : script that downloads the current space weather indices from NOAA
- `get_NGDC` : script that downloads an archive year of the space weather indicies
+ `get_NGDC` : script that downloads an archive year of the space weather indices

 Output from the extraction tools is designed to be used with the [GeoAc](https://github.com/LANL-Seismoacoustics/GeoAc) forward